About The Department

 Appointment to the University posts was started in 2012.
 Currently there are two Professors, two Associate Professors, and four Assistant Professors in the Department.

 In 2015, Dr. Sudha Murthy gave a generous endowment for the purpose of setting up the Infosys Foundation Chair Professor in Economics.
 In 2016, Prof. Pulak Ghosh, a Professor in the Decision Sciences and Information Systems Area at Indian Institute of Management Bangalore, joined this post.
-Currently, Prof. Indrajit Ray , Cardiff Business School, Cardiff University is holding the post.
+After Prof. Ghosh, Prof. Indrajit Ray , Cardiff Business School, Cardiff University held the post from 2019 to 2021.
 Prof. Ray is an expert in the areas of Game Theory, Mathematical Economics and Experimental Economics, with experience of teaching in University of York, University of Birmingham and Brown University.
-He is expected to give a thrust to the research activities of the Department, and expose the students to academic developments and research possibilities abroad.

 The Department has received two other endowments: Pasupati Sadhu Khan Industrial Chair of Economics from Mr. Pasupati Sadhu Khan and Nirmal Kanti Majumdar Endowment Fund from Prof. Mukul Majumdar, Cornell University, for conducting seminars/conferences on biennial basis.